-Italy bridge collapse kills 37, national anger grows
+Anger grows as Italy bridge collapse kills 37, race to find survivors

 “The top management of Autostrade per l’Italia must step down first of all,” Toninelli said in a Facebook post.

-He also the government would inspect the structure of aging bridges and tunnels across the country with a view to launching a program of remedial works if required.
+He also the government would inspect the structure of ageing bridges and tunnels across the country with a view to launching a program of remedial works if required.

 Within hours of the disaster, the anti-establishment government that took office in June said the collapse showed Italy needed to spend more on its dilapidated infrastructure, ignoring EU budget constraints if necessary.

-“We should ask ourselves whether respecting these limits is more important than the safety of Italian citizens.
-Obviously for me, it is not,” said Deputy Prime Minister Matteo Salvini, head of the right-wing League, part of the ruling coalition.

-Genoa police put the death toll on Wednesday at 37, with 16 injured.
+Genoa police put the death toll at 37, with 16 injured.

-Reporting by Stefano Rallendini, Ilaria Polleschi, Mark Bendeich, Valentina Za and Stefano Bernabei, Editing by Andrew Heavens, William Maclean
+Additional reporting by Stefano Rallendini, Mark Bendeich, Valentina Za, Stefano Bernabei and Sarah White in Paris, Editing by Andrew Heavens, William Maclean